 Premenstrual symptoms sufficient to impair daily life and relationships are estimated to affect up to 40 percent of women of reproductive age, with severe impairment occurring in approximately 5 percent.
-PMS may have an onset at any time during the reproductive years and, once symptoms are established, they tend to remain fairly constant until menopause.”1998 - Janice E. Daugherty, MD
+PMS may have an onset at any time during the reproductive years and, once symptoms are established, they tend to remain fairly constant until menopause.”1998

 The California Milk Processor Board wrote in its Nov.
 30, 2005 press release “Campus PMS” published on the Got Milk? website:

 “Something all women know, but few men seem to, is that when a group of women work or live together in close proximity, their menstrual cycles begin to concur, and alas, so do their symptoms for Premenstrual Syndrome (PMS).
 Known as ‘synchronous menstruation,’ this phenomenon can stir up campus anxiety from college dorms to sorority houses and even the classroom.
 But thanks to recent research, a glass of good old fashioned milk can help off-set the symptoms of PMS…